Purple potato chips? Sure!

 If you think potatoes only come in white and orange, you’re missing out on a big segment of the world’s potato population.
-In fact, your regular white potatoes are probably used to playing a supporting role on the side of the plate at dinnertime.
+Your regular white potatoes are probably used to playing a supporting role on the side of the plate at dinnertime.
 But what would happen if you added a punch of color to your meal with, say, purple potatoes?
 Suddenly your potatoes would be the star of the show.

 We had a chance to try some of these Okinawa sweet potatoes from Melissa’s Produce and we were completely wowed by the color.
 On the outside, they’re a nondescript beige.
 Slice them up and you’ll get a hint of purple.
 But once you cook them – pow! – the bright purple color practically explodes in your kitchen.